jeokrohn/flask-realtime/Readme.md

 minimal asynchronous Webex Teams API framework is included in `app/webexteamsasyncapi.py`.
 This minimal framework can easily be expanded.

+The server side handling of websockets is based on `flask-socketio`. `FlaskThread` uses a pipe to communicate between the thread running the target code and the `eventlet` based Flask code.
+A `_pipe_processor` greenlet is spawned for each thread.
+It reads from the pipe the thread sends output to and then sends the output to the websocket.

+Before executing the code within the `FlaskThread` stdout for the thread is redirected to a `PipeIO` instance which is responsible for encapsulating output and sending it to the pipe connecting the thread and the `_pipe_processor` greenlet.

 ## Building the docker images

 All docker images can be build using this command: